Jiaxin-Zhang-GitHub/Recoverability-and-estimation/ReadMe.txt

-Line 261-276: Find out the appropriate sample sizes (data/sample.size.Rda) Line 279-298: Find out the number of bootstrapping Line 301-336: Generate incomplete data for missingness methods (e.g. data/data.50%.C.Rda and results/res.50%.C.Rda) Please note the generated incomplete data, like data.50%.C.Rda, is a large dataset and results in difficulties in sharing data and code for reproducing checks.
-Therefore, the shared files exclude such datasets.
-But please run the commands in Line 301-336 to generate and save the dataset in the data fold for the later call in the Simu.R.
+Line 261-276: Find out the appropriate sample sizes (data/sample.size.Rda) Line 279-298: Find out the number of bootstrapping Line 301-336: Generate incomplete data for missingness methods (e.g. data/data.50%.C.Rda and results/res.50%.C.Rda) Please note that the generated incomplete data are represented by large files, such as data.50%.C.Rda, that take up a lot of disk space.
+Therefore, it was necessary to exclude these files here.
+To generate and save these files for later use in Simu.R, please execute the commands in Lines 301-336.

 -Methods.R
 Functions for handling missing data and conducting analyses that are used in case and simulation study.